 In addition to impacting your savings, divorce can also make a big difference in your living expenses, both before and after retirement.
 If you plan to live alone, your budget may be tighter than when you were splitting expenses with your spouse, especially if their income is higher than yours.

 You should also consider expenses like child support if you have children together or health insurance if you were included on your spouse’s employer-sponsored plan.
-Being realistic about how much you may spend on legal fees combined with ongoing expenses will help you better plan for your future retirement.
+Being realistic about how much you may spend on legal fees combined with ongoing expenses will help you better plan for your future retirement after divorce.

 Social Security Benefits